cardboard-iguana/cardboard-iguana.com/notes/tryhackme-net-sec-challenge.md

 221 Goodbye.
 ```

-The trick here is that the passive mode response returns (o1,o2,o3,o4,p1,p2), where o1 – o4 are the four octets of the server’s IP address (10.10.152.115), and p1 – p2 are the high + low bytes of the port number to connect to, (256 × p1) + p2.
+The trick here is that the passive mode response returns (o1,o2,o3,o4,p1,p2), where o1 - o4 are the four octets of the server's IP address (10.10.152.115), and p1 - p2 are the high + low bytes of the port number to connect to, (256 × p1) + p2.
 Thus, after entering passive mode we can catch the reply using a second netcat instance, `nc -nv 10.10.152.115 30565`.
 We start this *before* entering the LIST command, revealing that `eddie` has access to no files.

-Let’s have the same conversation for `quinn`.
+Let's have the same conversation for `quinn`.

 ```ftp
 (UNKNOWN) [10.10.152.115] 10021 (?) open